mobbr/mobbr-api-v1/examples/README.md

 ![Example of the opened lightbox] (http://i.imgur.com/0xVTJcZ.png)

-The button can also have an URL as argument in which case the API would callback that URL.
+The button can also have an URL as argument in which case Mobbr will send the payment to that URL.

     <script type="text/javascript">mobbr.buttonMedium("https://some.other.url/page.html", "EUR");</script>

-Or it could have a complete payment script, in which case the API won't make any callbacks:
+Supported button types:
+- `buttonMedium`
+- `buttonLarge`
+- `buttonSlim`

+Supported currencies:
+- all FIAT currencies plus BTC

+Upon payment, the API will visit the URL ([try it](https://mobbr.com/#/task/aHR0cHM6Ly9naXRodWIuY29tL0JpdC1OYXRpb24vdG94Y29yZQ==/view)) and read the payment data from the metadata-tag in the HTML.
+This is useful for collaboration platforms; the script can be generated dynamically based on the participation levels in the collaboration.

+To prevent the API from visiting the URL (for instance for private sites), enter complete payment data in the button-script:

     <script type="text/javascript">mobbr.buttonMedium("{
         "type":"payment",